jxnblk/blog/src/posts/static-site-generation-with-react-and-webpack.md

 ## Adding Client-Size JS

-In order to use React for client side JavaScript, you'll need to ensure that the props match up between the static page and the bundle.js file.
+In order to use React for client side JavaScript, you’ll need to ensure that the props match up between the static page and the bundle.js file.

 First, edit `entry.js` to change the render function from `React.renderToStaticMarkup` to `React.renderString`